Violence against women in Guatemala: Health Care

-Legal age of marriage
+Advocacy

 More recently, social groups advocating for gender equality in Guatemala helped reform the age at which a girl is able to legally be married.
 The Angélica Fuentes Foundation and Girl Up (a United Nations youth foundation) together put forth an initiative to change the legal age of marriage in Guatemala from 14 to 18.
 These advocates had integral roles in the passing of the legislation in January 2016.
 The leaders of both The Angélica Fuentes Foundation and Girl Up stated that their main goal of pushing for a higher marriage age was to aid the children in Guatemala.
 Young girls often would be forced to give up their education and be constricted to a life devoted to marriage, however with the marriage age raised young women would be free to pursue other interests.
 The leader of The Angélica Fuentes Foundation states that it is her hope that this initiative promotes gender equality and an increase in opportunity for young girls in Guatemala, as well as in other Latin American countries.

+The Center for Gender and Refugee Studies investigates and reports on sexual violence in Guatemala, working with human rights advocates, government groups, and community groups based in Guatemala.
+They have raised awareness by publishing papers on the ineffectiveness of Guatemala's Law Against Femicide and Other Forms of Violence Against Women, which was passed in 2008.
+In addition, they educate countries around the world about the prevalence of sexual violence in Guatemala, so that international pressure can be put on the country to prevent sexual violence against women.
+They provide resources for attorneys representing female victims of sexual violence and help advocates in Guatemala implement laws that prevent sexual violence.